The Devon and Exeter Institution is a thriving Independent Historic Library and Educational Charity, we welcome new

 The DEI has been an Educational Charity since 1989 and enjoys a close working relationship with the University of Exeter and other heritage sites across the city.
-We offer meeting rooms for business hire and our beautiful libraries are available to hire for cultural activities and business events.
-Ordinarily, we are open for public tours every Wednesday afternoon from 1pm – 4pm.
+We offer meeting rooms for business hire; our beautiful libraries are also available to hire for cultural activities and business events.
+We are open for public tours every Wednesday afternoon from 1pm – 4pm.